 Backlink Profile Grows with More Inbound Links

 Looking at how each article gained backlinks over the past two months, it’s easy to see that increasing the number of inbound links to a post is the better strategy.
 “How to Improve Google Rankings: 10 Tried and Tested Ways” saw an increase in its backlink profile from 114 to 146.
-“The Beginner's Guide to Rich Snippets for 2020” saw no increase whatsoever.
+“The Beginner's Guide to Rich Snippets” saw no increase whatsoever.
 This makes sense if you consider how each article changed as a result of our test.

 - “How to Improve Google Rankings: 10 Tried and Tested Ways” became more visible to readers and the SERP because we increased the number of connections to it from other areas of the site.